Recent usage of Iranian weapons by the Ukrainian Army raised questions regarding the origin of these weapons.

-Recent usage of Iran-manufactured weapons by the Ukrainain Army have raised questions regarding the origin of these weapons- whether given by the U.S. and its Western allies from the stock of seized Iranian arms on way to Yemen.
+Were they supplied to Kyiv by the U.S. and its Western allies from the stock of seized Iranian arms on their way to Yemen?

-The Wall Street Journal reported on February 14, "U.S. officials said they are looking at sending Ukraine more than 5,000 assault rifles, 1.6 million rounds of small arms ammunition, a small number of antitank missiles, and more than 7,000 proximity fuses seized in recent months off the Yemen."
+On Feb.
+14 2023, the Wall Street Journal reported, "U.S. officials are looking at sending Ukraine more than 5,000 assault rifles, 1.6 million rounds of small arms ammunition, a small number of antitank missiles, and more than 7,000 proximity fuses seized in recent months off Yemen.”